hoxo-m/githubinstall/README.md

 Therefore, developers can distribute R packages that are developing on GitHub.
 In addition, there are some developers that they have no intention to submit to CRAN.
-For instance, Twitter, Inc. provides **AnomalyDetection** package on GitHub but it will not be available on CRAN [[3]](https://blog.twitter.com/2015/introducing-practical-and-robust-anomaly-detection-in-a-time-series).
+For instance, Twitter, Inc. provides **AnomalyDetection** package on GitHub but they won't submit to CRAN [[3]](https://blog.twitter.com/2015/introducing-practical-and-robust-anomaly-detection-in-a-time-series).
 You can install such packages easily using **devtools**.